 At the Parker Herring Law Group PLLC, our attorneys are here to guide you through this process and ensure all of the necessary steps are taken to protect your family and assets in case the unthinkable happens.
 With our assistance, you can create a simple will and testament that meets all of your needs and puts your mind at ease, knowing you have a plan in place should something happen to you or your spouse.

 Contact our attorneys today at 919-821-1860 to learn more about the process of creating a simple will in North Carolina and to start your own whenever you are ready.
+We offer reasonable flat fees for couples and individuals.
+Click here to view our fee structure.

 We know that the idea of a simple legal will can seem complicated; you may not understand what it even entails.
 Below, find some more information on why you need to create a simple will and what exactly it will mean for you.